RubbaBoy/CommandHelper/README.md

 CommandHelper is a lightweight command API/Framework for Spigot using Annotations.

 ## Obtaining
+**Note:** My repo is currently down due due to ***severe*** spamming of requests (Contact me for details if interested in more of why), I may put it back up later on, or find another way of distributing the project.

 You can use CommandHelper with Gradle or Maven.
 An example of the Gradle declaration:
 ```groovy
 repositories {